ZhukovGreen/presenations/testing-paylocity-2024.md

 ```

 What things are bad here - many if/else, for loops and not isolated logic.
-This simple 30 line code would require many hours to write complex tests suite
+This simple 30-line code would require many hours to write a complex test suite
 with a lot of patching/mocking.
-Also the tests will be very sensitive to
+Also, the tests will be very sensitive to
 changes

 ----